mnicolae/learning-notes/books/the-staff-engineers-path.md

 #### What goes in an RFC?

 * Context.
 Include status (early idea, open for detailed review, etc.).
 * Goals.
-Explain why we are doing this at all; show what opportunity you're trying to solve or what opportunity you're trying to take advantage of.
+Explain why we are doing this at all; show what problem you're trying to solve or what opportunity you're trying to take advantage of.
 Should not include implementation details.
 The specific implementation should serve the goal; it should not be the goal.
 * Design.
 Lays out how you intend to achieve the goal.
 At the end, your readers should understand what you intend to do and should be able to tell you whether they think it will work.
 Reference to ["What I Think About When I Edit"](https://evaparish.com/blog/how-i-edit).
 * Security/privacy/compliance.
 * Alternatives considered/prior art.